 - Position closed by selling the option: 71.3%

 - Exercised: 7.0%

 - Held and allowed to expire worthless: 21.7%

 This data from the OCC is accurate.
 So why do so many people believe that 90% of options expire worthlessly?
-Basically, it is a mistake in logical thinking.
+It is a mistake in logic.

 It's worth noting that open interest is measured only once each day.
-Let's look at a simple example: Assume that a specific option has an open interest (OI) of 100, and that 70 of those options are closed prior to expiration.
+As an example, assume that a specific option has an open interest (OI) of 100 and 70 of those options are closed before expiration.
 That leaves an OI of 30.
 If 7 are exercised and 23 expire worthless, then 77% of the open interest (as of the morning of expiration day) expires worthless.
-Those who do not understand this subtlety claim that so much of the open interest expires worthless.
+However, when all 100 OI are taken into account, not just those held until expiration, the percentage drops to just 23%.
+Those who do not understand this subtlety claim that high percentages of open interests expire worthless.